 Medication

-Medications will depend on the type of arthritis.
+Medications a doctor prescribes depend on the type of arthritis.
 Commonly used drugs include:

-• Nonsteroidal anti-inflammatory drugs (NSAIDs): These reduce both pain and inflammation.
-NSAIDs include available to purchase over-the-counter or online, including ibuprofen (Advil, Motrin IB) and naproxen sodium (Aleve).
-Some NSAIDs are available as creams, gels, or patches, which can be applied to specific joints.
+• Nonsteroidal anti-inflammatory drugs (NSAIDs): NSAIDs reduce both pain and inflammation.
+NSAIDs are available over the counter and include ibuprofen (Advil, Motrin IB) and naproxen (Aleve).
+NSAIDs are available as creams, gels, or patches that can be applied to specific joints.

-• Disease-modifying antirheumatic drugs (DMARDs): These are used to treat RA.
+• Disease-modifying antirheumatic drugs (DMARDs): These commonly treat RA.
 DMARDs slow or stop the immune system from attacking the joints.
 Examples include methotrexate (Trexall) and hydroxychloroquine (Plaquenil).

 • Biologics: These are genetically engineered drugs that target various protein molecules involved in the immune response.
-Examples include etanercept (Enbrel) and infliximab (Remicade).
+Examples include etanercept (Enrebel) and infliximab (Remicade).

 Diet